-Specifically, we will focus on the rules an employer must follow when considering taking adverse action against a candidate or employee based even partly on information contained in employment background checks.
-Failing to follow proper adverse action procedures has become a top target for class action litigation.
+There are rules an employer must follow when considering taking adverse action against a candidate based even partly on information contained in an employment background check.

 - Provide the applicant a copy of the “Summary of Consumer Rights under the FCRA.”

-The Adverse Action notification can begin after a “reasonable amount of time” has passed from the initial notification, and must:
+The Adverse Action notification can begin after a reasonable amount of time has passed from the initial notification, and must:

 - Be accompanied by a copy of the background report.